emer/emergent/README.md

 - [x] add travis CI to make sure checkins build..

-- [ ] etable.Table view — colored squares for tensor in main table view (just a tensor widget) — click to get a separate window tensor editor.  start with current “render all” approach, then do windowed scrolling approach — also key for slice view with large N — need to get that logic in place at some point.
+- [x] etable.Table view — colored squares for tensor in main table view (just a tensor widget) — click to get a separate window tensor editor.  major infrastructure update all done for table-like views -- much faster.

+    - [ ] still needs row-wise and column-wise copy paste and add / delete manips -- save tensor / table to CSV on mimedata and use that for pasting..

 - [ ] impl basic etable group / sort / filter methods, with example proj & tests